-The Configuration Overview page shows all of the configuration files that are managed by your organization in Uyuni.

-This list includes files that are managed centrally in configuration channels, and files that are managed locally with individual system profiles.
+The Configuration > Overview section is a dashboard that contains a summary of the configuration files that are managed by your organization in Uyuni.
+There are different panes listing files that are managed centrally in configuration channels and files that are managed locally with individual system profiles.